-The Wartburg Castle sits on a steep hill, overlooking Eisenach in the state of Thuringia.
+Wartburg Castle sits on a steep hill overlooking the town of Eisenach in the state of Thuringia.
 The only access is a medieval era drawbridge and those brave enough to cross the moat will find an ideal castle.
 It is one of the oldest and best-preserved Romanesque castles in Germany and played a role in the life of German church reformer, Martin Luther.

 Discover the unique story behind this exemplary German castle and how you might step back in time to see it.